The department has three graduate programs that lead to a Master's degree in Psychology: Academic Research, Counseling and School Psychology.

 The Academic Research MA Program has specializations in Biological Psychology, Developmental Psychopathology, and Social and Environmental Psychology.
 The Counseling MA Program meets the academic requirements for the Marriage and Family Therapist (MFT) license.The School Psychology MA Program meets requirements for recommendations to the California Commission on Teacher Credentialing for a Pupil Personnel Services Credential with an authorization to practice as a School Psychologist.

 A number of facilities and department resources support each of these programs.
-In addition to school and community based settings and resources that provide students with hands-on training experience, we have our HSU Community Counseling Clinic and our Psychology Test Library.
+In addition to school and community based settings and resources that provide students with hands-on training experience, we have our HSU Counseling and Psychological Services (CAPS) and our Psychology Test Library.